-3.11.4 Fire Perimeters
+3.11.4 Fire Locations and Perimeters

-GIS protocols established for uploading and displaying on-going fire perimeters to the AICC ArcIMS site are available at https://fire.ak.blm.gov/administration/aaguide.php in Appendix C. Approved AICC perimeters should be considered the definitive perimeter source for an incident.
-Incident Management Teams (IMTs), Protecting Agencies, and Jurisdictional Agencies must collaborate to ensure the integrity of perimeter data.
+Fire Location (Origins) points are entered and edited through the CAD systems.
+Fire perimeters are required to be submitted for all fires ten (10) acres or greater.
+GIS protocols have been established for submitting on-going fire perimeters to AICC and are available in Appendix C of the Alaska Agency Administrator's Guide (https://fire.ak.blm.gov/administration/aaguide.php).
+Once approved, these AICC perimeters should be considered the definitive perimeter source for an incident.
+IMTs, Protecting Agencies, and Jurisdictional Agencies must collaborate to ensure the integrity of perimeter data.

-3.11.5 OWNERSHIP/ LAND STATUS
+3.11.5 Alaska Known Sites Database